aws-powertools/powertools-lambda-typescript/docs/features/event-handler/bedrock-agents.md

 **Action group** is a collection of two resources where you define the actions that the agent should carry out: an OpenAPI schema to define the APIs that the agent can invoke to carry out its tasks, and a Lambda function to execute those actions.

-**Large Language Models (LLM)** are very large deep learning models that are pre-trained on vast amounts of data, capable of extracting meanings from a sequence of text and understanding the relationship between words and phrases on it.
+**Large Language Models (LLM)** are very large deep learning models that are pre-trained on vast amounts of data, capable of extracting meanings from a sequence of text and understanding the relationship between words and phrases within that text.

 **Amazon Bedrock Agent** is an Amazon Bedrock feature to build and deploy conversational agents that can interact with your customers using Large Language Models (LLM) and AWS Lambda functions.